 Trial overview

-Change from Baseline in time to sputum culture positivity
+Change from baseline in time to sputum culture positivity

-Number of participants with serious adverse events
+Number of participants with serious adverse events (SAEs)

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

 Number of participants withdrawn from the treatment due to adverse events

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

 Number of participants withdrawn from the study due to adverse events

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

 Number of participants with electrocardiogram (ECG) values of potential clinical importance (PCI)

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

 Number of participants with hematology laboratory values of PCI

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

 Number of participants with clinical chemistry laboratory values of PCI

-Timeframe: Up to Day 28
+Timeframe: From Day 1 to Day 28

 Number of participants with vital signs of PCI